dasniko/dasniko.github.io/talks.md

 - [SOA Antipatterns - How to kill your business](#soaantipatterns)

 ---

+### <a name="isomorphic">Isomorphic JavaScript apps with Nashorn and React</a>

+Isomorphic _(greek: "isos" = equal, "morph" = shape)_ JavaScript apps are JavaScript applications that can run both client-side and server-side.
+Isomorphism describes that if you look at the same entity in two different contexts, you should get the same thing.
+Here the contexts are server and client.
+Although the term has been mostly used in mathematics until now, it's an apt term to describe a web programing pattern where the code is shared by the front-end and back-end.
+Just take an MVC-based Java framework, integrate it with Nashorn and use a famous JavaScript templating engine like React - that's it.
+Now you can render templates on the server- as also on the client side!

+### <a name="nashornspock">Test your Nashorn JavaScript with JUnit, Groovy Spock, Jasmine and Mocha</a>

+Running JavaScript on the JVM is easy, thanks to the Nashorn Script Engine since Java 8.
+But is testing your JavaScript also?
+Are all JavaScript functions tested properly?
+With the power of the Spock test framework it's easy to test your scripts!
+Spock allows you, due to its highly expressive specification language, to insert different (business) values to your tests without duplicating your code.
+Write one test, execute many!

+In this polyglott talk, I'm gonna show you easy ways to test your Nashorn JavaScripts with JUnit (Java) and Spock (Groovy), additionally with well-known JavaScript test frameworks like Mocha and Jasmine.
+After this talk you'll love to write and run JavaScript tests (perhaps more than traditional Java unit tests)!

 ### <a name="distributednodejs">Nodyn and Vert.x - Running distributed Node.js apps in JVM environments</a>